lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

     );

 Notice how we set the vertical and horizontal extents to 1196 and 1494, which is the pixel resolution of the image.
 We will scale it later to physical dimensions.
-Notice also how the box is described and how boundary conditions are applied.

 Now have a look at :code:`system/snappyHexMeshDict`.
 We will not go into details here, just explore the general structure yourself if you are interested using the resources linked above.